 You know that profits are comprised of revenue and cost.

 Furthermore, you want to understand whether the problem is in the Revenue or the Cost before you start drilling down.
 Therefore, you ask:

 - Do we have any information about decreased revenue or increased costs?

 The CEO explains there was a decline in revenue by 20% while the costs remained the same over time.
 Great.

 From this simple answer, you can already exclude half of the framework (the cost side) and focus on the other half (the revenue side).
 See below:

 Step 3 You drill down the revenues.

-How?
-Revenue is comprised by: Price per unit and Volume.
-In this step, you will try to assess whether the 20% decline in revenue was due to decrease in price or decrease in sales volume.
+Revenue is comprised of Price per unit and Volume.
+In this step, you will try to assess whether the 20% decline in revenue was due to a decrease in price or a decrease in sales volume.

 Therefore you ask: